nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 3.1.
 Architecture

-This section is designed to demonstrate our software design description, and aims to provide you with an overall guidance to the architecture of Duke.
+This section is designed to demonstrate our software design description, and aims to provide you with an overall guidance to the architecture of Click.

 The following sequence diagram illustrates a command call by the user to Click.
 The steps are as follows: